 California’s Central Valley was once home to some of the world’s most productive Chinook salmon and steelhead habitat.
 Over the last century, however, dams, levees, and other infrastructure were constructed that altered the flow of natural rivers, destroyed habitat, and hurt native fish populations, with several species now at high risk of extinction.

-In 2011, the Water Foundation learned that WaterSmart Software, a San Francisco-based software company, was asking a compelling new question: If homeowners knew how much water they were using in comparison to their neighbors, would they change their habits and conserve more?
+The Water Foundation has partnered with WaterSmart Software, a San Francisco-based software company, that asks a compelling new question: If homeowners knew how much water they were using in comparison to their neighbors, would they change their habits and conserve more?

-The Water Foundation does not accept unsolicited proposals but welcomes inquiries and ideas about how we manage water in the West.
+The Water Foundation does not accept unsolicited proposals but welcomes inquiries and ideas about how to advance lasting water solutions.
 To share your perspectives and ideas, visit our Contact Us page.